yuvaldrori/documentation/_posts/docker/jet/2015-05-25-installation.md

 ## Jet

 Please follow the steps below for the operating system you are using.
+See the [Jet Release Notes]({{ site.baseurl }}{% post_url docker/jet/2015-07-16-release-notes %}) for the ChangeLog.

 {% for os in site.data.jet.downloads %}
 **{{ os.label }}**